 At TIGS we cater to the individual needs of each of our students.
 We carefully observe each student and identify those who exhibit Gifted and Talented attributes and explicitly address their needs.
 Gifted and Talented students need to be stimulated, extended and taught the skills and understandings they need for educational success.
 By looking at each child’s pace, timing and learning style, we will accelerate or broaden their experiences.

-We intend to move away from schooling as a race where students rush to the Higher School Certificate (HSC) or IB Diploma Programme (DP).
 Education is a journey and we encourage our students to inquire into their learning, follow their interests and take on manageable new tasks from their earliest days at TIGS Prep, all the way through to the Senior School.
 Our teachers are skilled in delivering differentiated curriculum and ensure we meet each learner where they are at, providing the scaffolding and challenges to help them reach their fullest potential.

 Academic Co-Curricular opportunities at The Illawarra Grammar School are renowned for enabling the intellectual potential of our students to flourish.
 Creative, engaging and authentic problem-solving activities of the highest order empower students to think critically, voice their ideas with courage and collaborate effectively both as individuals and in teams.
 Programmes incorporate all aspects of the curriculum including STEM (Science, Technology, Engineering and Mathematics) subjects.
 Participants regularly enjoy interaction and success at local, state, national and international levels of competition.
 TIGS students have the opportunity to participate in the following programmes:

 For the full list of academic co-curricular opportunities, please see our Co-Curricular book.